skywind3000/vim-proposal/integrate_quickjs.md

 QuickJS is being widely used in game development nowadays.
 Additionally, it is also being utilized in mobile apps as an alternative to the big V8 engine.

-I am not the only one endorsing JavaScript/TypeScript, there are many ongoing projects such as denops.vim and coc.nvim, which enable writing plugins in JS/TS.

 The cost of integrating QuickJS into Vim is minimal, as it will only increase the binary size by approximately 210KB.
 However, the benefits are huge, since adopting the JavaScript/TypeScript ecosystem can greatly contribute to Vim's enhancement and success.

 ## Side-by-side comparison

-Declaring a class in TypeScript is very straightforward.:
+Declaring a class in TypeScript is very straightforward:

 ![](https://github.com/skywind3000/vim-proposal/blob/master/images/class-ts.png?raw=true)